Logiqx/gps-details/docs/devices/garmin/pvt/README.md

   - min=743, median=1001, max=1236, range = 493
   - mean=1000, stdev=25

-What is most striking about the Forerunner 255 is the variability of the location event intervals, jumping from 743 ms to 1236 ms. This equates to 0.493 seconds and could make quite difference when it comes to getting data ready for the FIT writer.
+What is most striking about the Forerunner 255 is the variability of the location event intervals, jumping from up to 1236 ms and then down to 743 ms. This is a difference of 0.493 seconds and could make quite a difference when it comes to getting data ready for the FIT writer.

-Further testing is required, but this early finding does suggest the potential for timing issues.
+Further testing is required, but this early finding does suggest the potential for timing issues on the Forerunner 255.

+Note: There were no frozen / repeated values during this particular test.

 ![interval](img/interval.png)